krschroeder/baseframe_js/readme.md

 ### Barrel File ###

 This project is set-up with a __barrel file__ or a single reference to everything in the project.
-This is the neater syntax, but the drawback to this is that it will not tree-shake the unused imports.
+This is the neater syntax, but the drawback may have issues tree-shaking the unused imports.

 ```javascript
 import libraryExtend, {